SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 ```
 Then you will find your motor move (1s), stop (1s), move back (1s), stop (1s), and loop.

-If there's nothing happen, please make sure:
+If nothing happens, please make sure:

-- You had uploaded the code successfully
+- You have uploaded the code successfully
-- Your motor connect right
+- Your motor is connecting properly
 - The led indicators blink right

 ### Drive a Stepper
-You can drive a 4-wire stepper with this shield.
-Here I will show you how to drive a [ stepper ](https://en.wikipedia.org/wiki/Stepper_motor)
+This section will show you how to drive a [stepper](https://en.wikipedia.org/wiki/Stepper_motor) with this module.

 ![](https://raw.githubusercontent.com/SeeedDocument/Motor_Shield_V2.0/master/image/400px-StepperMotor.gif)

 You need to do some preparing first:
 - Set **SEN_A** and **SEN_B**, connect the left 2 pins together with a jumper.
-- Connect **MB_EN** together with a jumper, as we are no going to use an external power.
+- Connect **MB_EN** together with a jumper, as we are not going to use an external power.

 Find the pin definitions of you stepper, and connect it to the OUTPUT of the shield.
 As below: